Skrinz/Financial_Tracker/README.md

 ------------------------

 > [!NOTE]
-> This is for academic purpose only.
+> This is for academic purposes only.